 Anyone who says that they “conquer” a mountain is deranged.
 Actually, we crawl up them like children, whimpering in pain and awe of the beauty.
 Mountaineers don’t do battle, other than with themselves.
-Soft, squishy flesh doesn’t stand a chance against snowcapped sentinels, as old as the earth itself, who manufacture their own weather on a whim.
+Soft, squishy flesh doesn’t stand a chance against snow-capped sentinels, as old as the earth itself, who manufacture their own weather on a whim.

 Unless you take to the field and test yourself, it’s hard to know your limits.
 The Edge needs to be sighted in the fog but respected as a place of which to steer clear until the time is right.
-Gasping like a goldfish for what remains of the 50 percent oxygen at 18,000 feet isn’t really fun, but somehow it feels necessary.
-Just as running from Spanish bulls did last year.
-I crave to be tested.
-My marks aren’t the highest, but they’re enough to pass.
+Gasping like a goldfish for what remains of the 50 percent oxygen at 19,000 feet isn’t really fun, but somehow it feels necessary.
+That’s just a part of solo trekking in Nepal.

-On many days, I began a leisurely trek under blue skies, daydreaming along, then shortly thereafter found myself scrambling to get somewhere safe as high wind, sideways snow, and generally apocalyptic weather made me feel that I had overstayed my welcome.
+On many days, I began a leisurely solo trek under blue skies, daydreaming along, then shortly thereafter found myself scrambling to get somewhere safe as high wind, sideways snow, and generally apocalyptic weather made me feel that I had overstayed my welcome.

-I was gone for 14 days, I might have been gone for more…I was gone for all those days, but I was not all alone.
+I was gone for 14 days; I might have been gone for more…I was gone for all those days, but I was not all alone.
 I made friends with lots of people, in the danger zone.
 I think I lost some weight there, and I’m sure I need some rest.
-Sleeping don’t come very easy…I gotta get out of here… — Alice Cooper in the Ballad of Dwight Fry
+Sleeping don’t come very easy…I gotta get out of here… — Alice Cooper in the “Ballad of Dwight Fry”

 Elevation is a profound multiplier and equalizer.
 For once, privileged people can’t throw money at the uncivilized inconvenience of discomfort.
 That delights me.
 Sure, they can hire a helicopter for the descent to save a few downhill days, but if they did so on the way up, they’d find their highly valued gray matter popping out of their ears.